 On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, said appointment was approved.

-Mayor Murray appointed Wendy Weinstock as Deputy Clerk to serve at the pleasure of the Mayor.
+Mayor Murray appointed A. Thomas Levin as Village Attorney to serve at the pleasure of the Mayor and Board of Trustees commencing July 7, 2016.